uavaustin/docs.uavaustin.org/guides/image-rec/src/neural-networks-and-inception/hidden-layers.md

 ## Rectified Linear Units (ReLU) Layer
 The ReLU layer applies the function \\(f(x) = max(0,x)\\).
 This gets rid of anything below zero because it will not be relevant in our final prediction.
+This is similar to the sign function we applied to our perceptron in the previous section.

 ## Pooling Layer
 The pooling layer is an optional layer that takes as input a filter and a stride of the same length.